easyapi-web/easyapi-web.github.io/docs/setting/tools/it.md

-# `it` Represents the Application Object of the Current Rule (a few rules do not have an application object)
+# `it` Represents the Context Object of the Current Rule (a few rules do not have a context object)

-- The application object provides only methods (it.method()✅) and does not provide properties (it.property❎).
+- The context object provides only methods (it.method()✅) and does not provide properties (it.property❎).

 ### The following methods are supported for class, method, field, and arg: